climateaction-tech/grid-aware-software/README.md

-# The problems with carbon-aware software that everyone’s ignoring.
+# Carbon Aware Computing: The Next Green Breakthrough or The New Greenwashing?

 **Authors:** <a href="https://www.linkedin.com/in/hanopcan/">Hannah Smith</a> and <a href="https://www.linkedin.com/in/ismaelvelasco/">Ismael Velasco</a>.